 Considers the field of consulting and corporate trainings from a communication perspective.
 Provides understanding and experience in developing skills and techniques applicable in various consulting contexts.
 Covers planning, designing, and executing consultancies with a variety of agencies.

-COMM 431 Communications & Leadership
+Communications and Leadership

 Explore contemporary concepts about the meanings and functions of leadership communication in organizations.
 Learn how organizational communication encompasses not only communication within businesses, but also within large private or nonprofit associations, larger community groups, and governments both large and small.
 Topics include organizational communication research, such as culture, socialization, systems theory, communication and technology, and globalization.
 Experience scenarios in class include how to lead, influence, and coach more effectively.

-COMM 440 Health Communication
+Health Communication

 Provides a framework for better understanding the processes and applications of communication theories in various healthcare contexts.
 Emphasis on the improvement of communication competencies for interaction between healthcare professionals and the publics they serve.
 Covers interpersonal, organizational, intercultural, and ethical elements of health communication.